haenelt/FmriTools/README.md

 pip install fmri_tools[addon]
 ```

 Another option is to install the package in development mode by creating a `conda.pth` (which includes the path of the cloned repository) in the site-packages folder of your conda environment.
-Necessary external python packages can be installed by running `pip install requirements.txt`.
-With `pip install requirements_extra.txt`, optional (non-default) packages are installed which are only needed for single scripts.
+Necessary external python packages can be installed by running `pip install -r requirements.txt`.
+With `pip install -r requirements_extra.txt`, optional (non-default) packages are installed which are only needed for single scripts.

 ## Other dependencies
 The package cannot be import without the installation of two further modules: